Jigisha-p/Topic-modeling-of-Audio-Review/README.md

-## Probem statement:
+## Problem statement:

 After the success of Tap Portable Bluetooth Speaker, Amazon is about to launch a new version in the market.
 To understand what features customers liked, Amazon did a focus group discussion with some selected customers - the audio in the discussions has been recorded.
 The reviews that the panelists gave to Tap is what interests Amazon.

-As the data scientist, the task is to convert the given audio file to text, assess which features of the bluetooth speaker are being talked about in the audio reviews.
-We can use this as our feature list, and assess which of these are present in the audio reviews.
+The task is to convert the given audio file to text, assess which features of the bluetooth speaker are being talked about in the audio reviews.

 Steps -